mwatz1234/pihole-dot-doh-updatelists-lancache-cache-domains/README.md

       - './etc/dnsmask:/etc/dnsmasq.d/:rw'
       - './etc/config:/config/:rw'
       - './etc/updatelists:/etc/pihole-updatelists/:rw'
+      - './etc/lancache/config.json:/etc/cache-domains/config/config.json'
     restart: unless-stopped
 ```
 ### Notes:
+* Create the lancache folder and config file (https://github.com/mwatz1234/pihole-dot-doh-updatelists-lancache-cache-domains/blob/master/stuff/config.json) for the docker volume before you start the docker
+      * This container will simply point pihole to your already configured and running lancache server (https://lancache.net/docs/containers/monolithic/) for the configured CDN's based on teh config file mentioned above (config.json).
 * Remember to set pihole env DNS1 and DNS2 to use the DoH / DoT IP below.
 If either DNS1 or DNS2 is NOT set, Pihole will use a non-encrypted service.
   * DoH service (cloudflared) runs at 127.1.1.1#5153.
 Uses cloudflare (1.1.1.1 / 1.0.0.1) by default
   * DoT service (stubby) runs at 127.2.2.2#5253.
 Uses google (8.8.8.8 / 8.8.4.4) by default